basnijholt/nijho.lt/content/post/agentic-coding/index.md

 AI has unlocked something incredible: the ability to explore ideas that weren't worth the effort before.
 It's now trivial to write 2,000 lines of code to solve a simple problem.
 Before AI, spending 5+ hours on a utility script wasn't justifiable.
 Now?
-I can build it in less than an hour.
+I can build it in 10 minutes.

 Here are just some of the "wouldn't have been worth it" projects I've built recently: